-Land use within 2 km of the scheme extents is categorised into the following: (i) rectilinear fields and farms, (ii) commercial peat extraction, (iii) urban area, (iv) recreation area, (v) managed woodland, (vi) designed landscape, (vii) motorway and major roads, (viii) quarry/open cast site, (ix) plantation, (x) cultivated former parklands and (xi) rough grazing.
+Land use within 2 km of the scheme extents is categorised into the following: (i) industrial or commercial area, (ii) urban area, (iii) recreation area, (iv) designed landscape, (vii) rectilinear fields and farms, (viii) managed woodland and (ix) cultivated former parkland.

-The national scale land capability for agriculture classifies land surrounding the scheme as being (i) 'Class 3.2' - land capable of average production though high yields of barley, oats and grass can be obtained (grass leys are common), and (ii) 'Class 2' - land capable of producing a wide range of crops.
-Agricultural land surrounding the scheme forms a pattern of open and exposed fields containing both arable land and pastoral grazing.
+The national scale land capability for agriculture classifies land surrounding the scheme as being (i) 'Class 3.1' - land capable of producing consistently high yields of a narrow range of crops and/or moderate yields of a wider range (grass leys are common).
+Agricultural land surrounding the scheme (≥100 m from the scheme extents) forms a pattern of open and exposed fields containing both arable land and pastoral grazing.
 Field patterns are an important landscape element, varying in size and shape to fit the local topography.
 Field boundaries, for example, highlight the landform by accentuating undulating land and flatter areas.
 Most field boundaries are post-and-wire fencing, with vegetative features further delineating field boundaries e.g., shrub hedgerow, rough grassland, ruderal herb stands, scrub and tree shelterbelt.